 Estimation and hypothesis testing methods in linear models, including t-tests, ANOVA, regression, and multiple regression.
 Residual analyses, transformations, goodness of fit, interaction and confounding.
-Implementation in SAS and R. Requires a background in calculus, linear algebra, inferential statistics and R computing.
+Implementation in R. Requires a background in calculus, linear algebra, inferential statistics and R computing.
 Students are required to take GSLL 3095 and GSLL 3096 before taking this class.

 Students may contact Jana.Anderson@colostate.edu or by phone at (970) 491-7454 for information about this course.

 This course requires proctored exams.
 Details will be provided in the course syllabus.